 That can’t possibly be the voice of Salazar Slytherin.
 Harry eyed the water.
 Well, finding out is probably worth getting very cold and wet.
 Just.
 Still, if there were stairs…

 ‘Bridge?’
-Harry grinned as stone a serpent’s tongue rose from the pool, extending as if from the mouth of Slytherin himself.
+Harry grinned as a stone a serpent’s tongue rose from the pool, extending as if from the mouth of Slytherin himself.
 He put one foot on the forked tip of the tongue.

 ‘Oh, by all means come in,’ the voice said.
 ‘I’d love another visitor.
 My other company all turned out delightfully well.
 An insane reptile and an only marginally more sane child with delusions of grandeur.’

 Harry strode across the bridge and into Slytherin’s mouth.

 Shelves of dusty books lined the circular walls, interspersed with odd magical instruments, and a carved marble basin rather like the one he’d often glimpsed in Dumbledore’s cabinet sat opposite the door.